-\end{lemma} The following two Lemmas construct the probability distributions and estimator functions for approximating values of two different types of integrals, which will enable the development of simulation algorithms in our subsequent work. \begin{lemma}[Integral approximation via shifted–Gaussian samples] Let $a,b\in\R$, $A>0$, and $G:\R\to\C$ satisfy $\|G\|_{L_\infty}\le1$.
+\end{lemma} The following two Lemmas construct the probability distributions and estimator functions for approximating values of two different types of integrals, which will enable the development of simulation algorithms in the subsequent sections. \begin{lemma}[Integral approximation via shifted–Gaussian samples] Let $a,b\in\R$, $A>0$, and $G:\R\to\C$ satisfy $\|G\|_{L_\infty}\le1$.
 Define

 If we draw

 then the importance‑sampling estimator

 where